hawadoh/personal-website/content/research/urss/n-epr-test.md

 $$
 N_{\text{naïve}} ~=~ O\bigl(n^{5}(\varepsilon_2^2-\varepsilon_1^2)^{-2}\bigr),
 $$
-which is one full power of $n$ ($n^{5}$ vs. $n^{4}$) worse than the collective $n$-copy analysis we develop below.
+which is three full powers of $n$ ($n^{5}$ vs. $n^{2}$) worse than the collective $n$-copy analysis we develop below.
 The lesson is that testing each pair in isolation achieves a *stronger* (per-copy) guarantee than we need and pays a steep statistical price; exploiting the product structure directly using just one global test is markedly more efficient.

 ### Global block test via fidelity